gravitational/teleport/rfd/0135-kube-apps-discovery.md

 ## Details

 Kubernetes app discovery will build upon existing infrastructure for other discovery capabilities that are already there.
 We will add another type of matchers to the discovery service configuration - `kubernetes`.
-When discovery service sees this, it will periodically (once every 5 minutes) poll Kubernetes cluster, inside which it is running, for a list of services.
+If these matchers are present, every 5 minutes discovery service will poll Kubernetes cluster, inside which it is running, for a list of services.
 Based on this list, it will form a list of Teleport apps resources and update it on the backend, constantly keeping the dynamic apps state up to date.
 Writing to the backend will be handled by already existing mechanism in our code - reconciler.
 Reconciler will compare given fresh list of resources and resources we currently have